The children

 The family structure

-Marriage is an end in itself, an obligatory passage, a tradition, a culture.
-From the age of 18, few people escape it.
-Some wait impatiently for their majority, others do not even bother and marry with the mutual consent of their parents.
-Having several children is the logical consequence of the event.
-Faced with this social conformity, the single person is intriguing.
-He is the object of a certain suspicion.
+Marriage is an end in itself, an obligatory step, a tradition, a culture.
+From the age of 18, very few escape it.
+Some wait impatiently for their majority, others don't even bother and marry with the mutual consent of their parents.
+Having several children is the next logical step.
+Faced with this social conformism, the single person is intriguing.
+They are the object of a certain suspicion.
 However, the new generation is less conformist.
-Some young Filipinos even live in concubinage.
+Some young Filipinos are even cohabiting.
 Divorce is forbidden (with a few exceptions and subject to very long and costly procedures).
-In these conditions, however, few are those who leave the traditional family model.
-And the sense of family, which is very strong, is transmitted from generation to generation.
+Under these conditions, however, very few people break away from the traditional family model.
+And a strong sense of family is passed down from generation to generation.
 This largely explains why few young people feel the need for independence when they come of age (18).
-The insecurity of employment and the difficulties of daily life push them to remain within the family.
-As a result, it is not uncommon for several generations to live under the same roof.
+Job insecurity and the difficulties of daily life force them to remain within the family.
+As a result, it's not uncommon for several generations to live under the same roof.

 The LGBTQ+ community